There are now 3 possible online modes for units:

-- Students are able to (1) demonstrate how economic concepts can be applied to understand the complex issues associated with international trade; (2) identify the role of exports and imports, and have a deep understanding of market interactions and effects of price shocks; (3) critically examine media reporting on issues relating to international trade; and (4) explain how models can help understand complex economic relations.
+- Students are able to (1) demonstrate how economic concepts can be applied to understand the complex issues associated with international trade; (2) understand the roles of exports and imports, international market interactions and market shocks in global trade; (3) critically examine media reporting on issues relating to international trade; and (4) explain how models can help understand complex economic relations.

-- Indicative assessments in this unit are as follows: (1) online quizzes; (2) group presentation; and (3) examinations.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) assignments; and (3) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - Any two Level 2 economics units in the Economics or Professional Economics majors.

 - Contact hours

 - lectures/tutorials/seminars/workshops: up to 3 hours per week